 An integral part here is automated tests.
 99% of engineers agree this is the best way to avoid bugs.
 In essence, automated testing is a bunch of individual tests – as automated scripts, to double-check the code and validate the system in its entirety.

 Apropos, one of the universal rules is making legacy code understandable because you’ll get legacy code no matter what.
 Organized, clean, and apprehendable code will not leave new developers baffled when they get to it months or years later.
 As “to-do” is a sort of programmers’ inside joke, and different developers have different coding styles, a source control system could be a handy artifact, providing a history of changes and explanations.

 And naturally, in some cases, there is no need to repay technical debt.
 It is simply not worth the effort when debt is related to prototypes, experimental projects, systems approaching termination, or migration from a legacy system to a new one.

 Adding a few lines of code here or there to fix a bug or to add a new unplanned feature is a common thing.
 It then accumulates, your codebase becomes messy and, eventually, you’ll just have to restructure the code to make it orderly.

 This is called refactoring, and you’ve probably seen it many times in relation to technical debt.
 In fact, as soon as the project has been designed and launched, refactoring becomes the only way to reduce technical debt.
 It can speed things up, though as in any sizeable code there is always a place and reason for refactoring, the key is to do it in the right places.

 Facilitate awareness and accountability about technical debt among team members.
-Backlog any incomplete or deferred tasks, regardless of type, significance or development stage – the prioritize and complete them.
+Backlog any incomplete or deferred tasks, regardless of type, significance, or development stage – prioritize and complete them.
 Use tools for visibility and control over technical debt.